 If you’re chasing PRs, then you’ll appreciate the additional training metrics on the FR255, including:

 - Training Status: whether your training is productive

-- Training Load: whether you’re training a smart amount
+- Training Load: whether your training a smart amount

 - Training Effect: how each activity is expected to improve your fitness (aerobic and anaerobic)